FZJ-JSC/JUBE/docs/tutorial.rst

 stdout output as well as the log output at the same time.

-Since the parsing step is done before creating the benchmark directory, there will be a ``jube-parse.log`` inside your current workign directory, which contains the parser log information.
+Since the parsing step is done before creating the benchmark directory, there will be a ``jube-parse.log`` inside your current working directory, which contains the parser log information.

 There is also a debugging mode integrated in *JUBE*::